Lionel-Wilson/my-language-aibou-mobile/README.md

 ## General Information
 - This is a mobile application that allows users to paste in a sentence in a foreign language they're learning and get an explantion of the grammar and words used in their native language.
-- I contributed to designing, building, testing and maintaining the app.
 - Originally made this to increase the efficiency of my personal Japanese language study.
-Rather than contstanly writing out prompts to ask Chat GPT to explaining the meaning of a sentence, I made a wrapper that did this for me.
+So rather than constantly writing out prompts to Chat GPT asking it to explain the meaning of a sentence, I made a wrapper that did this for me.

 ## Technologies Used
 - React Native